AbdulHaseebKashmirii/portfolio_website/src/content/blog/how_to_make_chatbot.md

 ### Step 2: Importing Required Classes and Modules

-After setting up your environment, the next step is to import the necessary classes and modules from libraries like ChatterBot and nltk to start building your chatbot.
+After setting up your environment, the next step is to import the necessary classes and modules from libraries like `ChatterBot` and `nltk` to start building your chatbot.

- - **Import the Libraries**: Start by importing the classes you'll need to create your chatbot. from chatterbot.trainers import ChatterBotCorpusTrainer
+ - **Import the Libraries**: Start by importing the classes you'll need to create your chatbot.

 ```ts
 from chatterbot import ChatBot